 - 4. Best debate for Dems: who cares more about people like you?
 Democrats' strength is in being "better for Hispanics" and "caring for people like you", with natural advantages on COVID, healthcare and immigration.
-Dems also have a popular agenda- all items are deemed important. - The growth opportunity is in moving from "care" to "care and deliver". - In this context, "Dems take Hispanics for granted" is a dangerous attack against which Dems need to inoculate. - 5.
+Dems also have a popular agenda- all items are deemed important. - The growth opportunity is in moving from "care" to "care and deliver". - which Dems need to inoculate. - 5.
 GOP's strongest points are all on the economy, including jobs, valuing hard work and delivering for American workers.
 The weakest: protecting big corporations. - 6.
 The task for Dems: to shore up credibility on economic issues, but avoid turning midterms into a referendum on the economy alone.
 Strongest Dem messaging says GOP is out for big corporations and the wealthy, while Dems look out for hard-working people- their health, their kids' schools, their livelihoods.